source-academy/general/developer/README.md

 ## Community

 The Source Academy was conceived, designed, and implemented by a community of undergraduate students.
-See the [https://sourceacademy.org/contributors](contributors page) for the Hall of Fame, current leadership and all Github contributors.
+See the [contributors page](https://sourceacademy.org/contributors) for the Hall of Fame, current leadership and all Github contributors.

 ## Development Activities